saeed-kamyabi/bchd/docs/README.md

 **2.1 Installation**

-The first step is to install btcd.
+The first step is to install bchd.
 See one of the following sections for details on how to install on the supported operating systems.

 <a name="WindowsInstallation" />

 **2.1.1 Windows Installation**<br />

-* Install the MSI available at: https://github.com/btcsuite/btcd/releases
+* Install the MSI available at: https://github.com/bchsuite/bchd/releases
-* Launch btcd from the Start Menu
+* Launch bchd from the Start Menu

 <a name="PosixInstallation" />